September 12, 2022 Town of Brusly Brusly, Louisiana The regular meeting of the Town of…

 Captain Bryan Viator gave the Police Department report for the month of April.
 He stated that there were 7 wrecks, and four arrests on bench warrant cases, of which three were done with information on the new computers in police cars; one battery, six disturbing the peace incidents, one theft, two alarms, nine assistances to other agencies, five drug arrests made in Brusly by Brusly Officers, 10 traffic arrests, including one case of a motorist in possession of about 3,200 possibly illegal CD’s and DVD’s; three juvenile arrests, 14 miscellaneous calls, and one cruelty to animals, for a total of 62 calls and 260 traffic citations issued.

 Mayor Normand gave the Mayor’s report for the month.
 He announced that he participated in a meeting regarding the proposed north loop road, but the route has not been discussed yet.
 He has authorized Town Attorney Jamie Fontenot to pursue the contractor for Orleans Quarters Subdivision to fix problems with the sewer; registered letters had been sent.
 Mayor Normand negotiated for a lower invoice price for recent road overlays, and obtained more reasonable pricing.
 D’Angelo’s Pizza is now open.
 He attended an appeal hearing in the Louisiana Supreme Court regarding the Firefighters’ Retirement System demands for larger contributions; several other concerned mayors also attended.
 Letters are being written to persons who do tree trimming in Brusly, advising them of their obligation to remove debris if BFI is unable to.
 Mayor Normand attended a reception at DOW and viewed their new electricity cogeneration plant.
 He thanked Mr. Don Neisler for the new Town Zoning Map, which is beneficial to both staff and citizens; Mr. “Butch” Leger and Mrs. Marianne Berthelot also helped on the project.
-New street lights have been installed on W. Saint Francis Street.
+New street lights have been installed on W. Saint Francis Street with the help of electricians from knightelectricalinc.com/.

 Under Remarks of Personal Privilege, a citizen asked if he could still cut his own trees, and was advised he could.